PowerCommands/PowerCommands2022/Docs/Design_command.md

 ## Example code
 ### Use case
 You want a simple Command that converts a yaml file to json or xml format.
-Your first architecture descision is, one command or two?
-Well, it is a matter of taste but for this example the choise is one single command that handles the conversion to both formats.
+Your first architecture decision is, one command or two?
+Well, it is a matter of taste but for this example the choice is one single command that handles the conversion to both formats.
 We use two [Options](Options.md), one for the filename, named path and one for the format named format.
 I exclude the implementation code to keep the code example short.
 We pretend that we have a static class handling this format conversions.

 ```
 using PainKiller.PowerCommands.Core.Extensions;